-Arthritis is a common problem as cats age.
+Arthritis is a common problem as Cats age.
 Cats are extremely subtle when it comes to pain so you may not exactly see a limp.
 However, you may start to notice less jumping and climbing.
 Cats will generally take it slower.
 So watch out for how they move upstairs, whether they become hesitant to jump up or reaching out before jumping down, and whether their leaps become small steps.
 There is a lot that you can do to help your furry feline through the process.
 We have put together a list of what you can do to help your cat age gracefully.

 Regular vet visits

 It is ideal to take your cat for check-ups every six months.
 As cats age, they become more prone to illnesses and diseases.
-By having regular check-ups, you may be able to catch something early on which will increase the chances of your cat recovering.
+By having regular check-ups, you may be able to catch something early on which will increases the chances of your cat recovering.
 Be fully informed of your cats progression and what you need to be adapting to keep your cat at optimum health.

 Ease of Access

 Climbing and jumping will become harder for cats as they age.
 So it is important that cats have easy access to their water, food and litter boxes.
 Your cat may be struggling to climb the stairs so it is important to help them avoid doing things that may be strenuous.
-Having multiple litter boxes around the house will allow the cat to easily go when they need to.
+Having multiple litter boxes around the house will allow the cat to get to easily go when they need to.
 Avoiding any mess.
 Cats may also have trouble jumping in and out of litter boxes so you want to use boxes that are easy to get in to.
 This would be either a shallow box, or a cat flap cut into the box to allow the cat to go through.

-If you have noticed that your cat may not be going to his favourite sitting spots anymore, it may be that they are struggling to get up to them.
+If you have noticed that your cat may not be going to his favourite sitting spots any more, it may be that they are struggling to get up to them.
 Help your cat to their favourite spots so that they do not have to jump up.
 This will keep them very happy as they get to spend time in their chill space, without going through any pain to get there.

 Growing old can mean cats need some extra help with their grooming up keep, to avoid any fur matting.
-So spend a little extra time caring for your cat’s grooming needs.

 Keep to a routine